jftuga/date_gap_finder/README.md

 Searches for missing dates with in CSV files and optionally insert new CSV entries for those missing dates

 ## Motivation
-I have many automated tasks that will add data to a CSV file each day.
+I have many automated tasks that will add data to CSV files (one per task) each day.
 However, if for some reason that task does not run, there is a possibility that I will not be notified.
 Each of these CSV tasks are monitored via a Grafana dashboard using the [grafana-csv-datasource](https://github.com/marcusolsson/grafana-csv-datasource) data source plugin.
-This allows me to quickly the status of all tasks.
-When a task has missed a day, this program can insert data letting me know that it was not run.
+This allows me to quickly view the status of all automated tasks.
+When a task has missed a day, then this program will insert CSV data in such a way that I will be notified that a task was not run.

 ## Usage
 ```